 Integrated Product and Process Development (IPPD) is the DoD management technique that simultaneously integrates all essential acquisition activities through the use of Integrated Product Teams (IPT) to optimize design, manufacturing, and supportability processes.
 IPPD facilitates meeting cost and performance objectives from product concept through production, including field support.
 It evolved in industry as an outgrowth of efforts such as Concurrent Engineering to improve customer satisfaction and competitiveness in a global economy.

-The DoD defines IPPD as, “A management technique that integrates all acquisition activities starting with requirements definition through production, fielding/deployment and operational support in order to optimize the design, manufacturing, business and supportability processes.”
+Definition: “A management technique that integrates all acquisition activities starting with requirements definition through production, fielding/deployment and operational support in order to optimize the design, manufacturing, business and supportability processes.”
+IPPD Guide

-The ten (10) tenets of IPPD can be summarized into the following fve (5) principles:
+The ten (10) tenets of IPPD can be summarized into the following five (5) principles:

 - Concurrent Development of Products and Processes: It refers to the simultaneous development of the deliverable product and all of the processes necessary to make the product (development processes) and to make that product work (deliverable processes).
 These processes can significantly influence both the acquisition and life-cycle cost of the product.